KrishanuMaity76/API2Swagger-API/README.md

 # API2Swagger-API
-APIs fro generating swagger from APIs
+APIs for generating swagger from APIs